-DAS, if implemented in letter and spirit of the statute, kills the carriage fee and its associated maladies.
+DAS, if implemented in letter and spirit of the statute, kills the carriage fee and its associated maladies including Placement Fee.
+In any case both, since not provisioned in the statute, cannot be deemed legal.

-System Entities in Revenue Management in CATV
+System Entities - Subscriptions Management in CATV

-There are five entities to the revenue flowing out of the subscriptions:-FIRST - Taxes to the Govt to be remitted by the Headend Service Provider.
+There are five entities to the revenue appropriations of the subscriptions:-FIRST - Taxes to the Govt to be remitted by the Headend Service Provider.
 SECOND- Share of Cable Operator THIRD - Payment to the Broadcaster as invoiced and adjusted as per ICO FOURTH- Provisioning of STBs/other Services FIFTH- Remainder to the Headend Service Provider.

-The essential ICOs concerning these entities are as under :-
+The essential ICOs concerning these entities, and processed in the SMS, are as under :- (a) B2B ICO between Broadcaster and HSP

-- (a) B2B ICO between Broadcaster and HSP - (b) B2C ICO by way of SAF between HSP and Subscriber - (c) B2B ICO between HSP and Cable Operator - (d) Taxation levies on itemized bills by HSP.
+(b) B2C ICO by way of SAF between HSP and Subscriber

+- (c) B2B ICO between HSP and Cable Operator - (d) Taxation levies on itemized bills by HSP.

 So far, neither TRAI nor MIB have been able to get the basis for pricing of PAY TV content from Broadcasters.
 These fixations remain the sole prerogative of the Broadcaster who is supposed to draft ICOs with 'a-la-carte' rates only.
 Broadcasters invariably compute these on COST PLUS basis to meet their establishment costs, profits and taxes over some minimum viewership.

-Next, the HSP having obtained the a-la-carte rates from the Broadcaster has to ADD (a) OPEX for the Headend including but NOT limited to CAS and SMS licensing,(b) taxes (c) Share of Cable Operators (d) Depreciation (e) Share of Cable Operators and (f) payments for networking fees (i.e. gratification to Govt Servants towards NO HARRASSMENT since all RoW is NOT legal and (g) profits.
+Next, the HSP having obtained the a-la-carte rates from the Broadcaster has to ADD (a) OPEX for the Headend including but NOT limited to CAS and SMS licensing,(b) taxes (c) Share of

+Cable Operators (d) Depreciation (e) Share of Cable Operators and (f) payments for networking fees (i.e. gratification to Govt Servants towards NO HARRASSMENT since all RoW is NOT legal and (g) profits.
 At the end of this exercise the rate card for the subscriber on PER PROGRAM PER SUBSCRIBER PER MONTH is to be promulgated and fed into the SMS for generation of itemized bills in the SMS.